kvgc153/ISMgas/ISMgas/spectra/README.md

 )

 ## Choose some ISM lines and combine them using ivar weighting
-## wavrange (in km/s) defines the region used to combine the ISM lines
+## wavrange (in km/s) defines the region used to combine the ISM lines via interpolation.
 ## Here we combine the Si-II 1260 and Si-II 1526 lines and store them in stack-combined.pkls

 obj.combineISMLines(